 Neither a poor decision approach will not deliver sufficient payoffs to members, nor the benefit provider will be able to obtain high-quality sensed MCS data.
 Furthermore, considering participants' views and making excellent decisions could be an analytical assignment for using MCS in a certain process.
-This phenomenon is not limited to participant learning, user inclinations, or alternative options,9 but it also considers how to establish a series of optimum detecting choices from the perspective of the participants, especially in vulnerable situations.
+This phenomenon is not limited to participant learning, user inclinations, or alternative options, but it also considers how to establish a series of optimum detecting choices from the perspective of the participants, especially in vulnerable situations.

-Reinforcement learning (RL) is a subset of machine learning algorithms that is linked to several types of realtime control scenarios.10 The Deep RL approach is used to make motion planning in a random environment in an automated manner.11 A single-agent RL is studied planned incentives for mobile crowd sensing participants,12 and the researchers simulated support machine learning calculations that maximizes the use of a battery.13 However, RL is not very useful in a multi-agent system scenario, which is common in many real-time problems, such as mobile crowd sensing, because individual members have distinct natures and preferences.14
+Reinforcement learning (RL) is a subset of machine learning algorithms that is linked to several types of real-time control scenarios.
+The Deep RL approach is used to make motion planning in a random environment in an automated manner.
+A single-agent RL is studied planned incentives for mobile crowd sensing participants, and the researchers simulated support machine learning calculations that maximizes the use of a battery.
+However, RL is not very useful in a multiagent system scenario, which is common in many real-time problems, such as mobile crowd sensing, because individual members have distinct natures and preferences.
+As a subset of machine learning calculations that maximizes the use of a battery.
+Because individual members have distinct natures and preferences.